A Survey of Reinforcement Learning from Human Feedback: Label Collection

 Various extensions to the basic setting have also been investigated.
 In the context of multiple human labelers, the issue of selecting reliable teachers to query arises~\citep{daniels-koch2022expertise}.
 Assuming all teachers have the same preferences, this can be modeled for pairwise comparisons by incorporating a rationality coefficient \( \beta \) into a Bradley-Terry model and estimating this factor:

 where a higher $\beta$ corresponds to a more reliable human (see \cref{subsec:rationality_coefficient}).
-The setting in which this assumption does not hold, i.e., the labeler's reward functions differ~(a setting already considered in inverse \gls{RL}~\citep{choi2012nonparametric}), has also been studied recently~\citep{siththaranjan2024understanding,xue2023reinforcement,dong2024aligndiff,myers2021learning,bakker2022finetuning}.
+The setting in which this assumption does not hold, i.e., the labeler's reward functions differ~(a setting already considered in inverse \gls{RL}~\citep{choi2012nonparametric}), has also been studied recently~\citep{siththaranjan2024understanding,xue2024reinforcement,dong2024aligndiff,myers2021learning,bakker2022finetuning}.
 Interestingly, a noisy oracle may sometimes provide more information than a completely reliable oracle.
-For instance, in \cref{eq:bt model beta}, the frequency of erroneous answers given by the noisy oracle is related to how much a segment is preferred to the other one~\citep{xu2020preferencebased,chan2021human}.
+For instance, in \cref{eq:bt model beta}, the probability of erroneous answers given by the noisy oracle is related to how much a segment is preferred to the other one, and \citet{chan2021human} show that such Boltzmann-rational behavior can be more informative for reward inference than perfectly rational behavior.
 In contrast, only a binary preorder over segments can be inferred from the answers of a reliable and deterministic oracle, which may not be enough to recover the true reward function.

 Another notable recent work is that by \citet{ellis2024generalized} who raise the issue of identifiability of the ground-truth reward function: many reward functions result in the same optimal behaviors.
 The authors propose a framework that enables the generation of acquisition function for various definitions of reward similarity, such as the one discussed in \cref{sec:rewardmodel-utilitylearning-evaluating}.